Ghulam Nabi Gowhar

-Ghulam Nabi Gowhar (born Ghulam Nabi Muqeem; 26 June 1934 – 19 June 2018) was a multilingual Indian Kashmiri author, novelist, poet, columnist and a retired sessions jurist.
+Ghulam Nabi Gowhar (born Ghulam Nabi Muqeem; 26 June 1934 – 19 June 2018) was a multilingual Kashmiri author, novelist, poet, columnist and a retired sessions jurist.
 He wrote about sixty books in Kashmiri, Urdu, and in English languages on various subjects such as politics, literature, history and on Sufism.
 In 1971, he wrote a novel titled Mujrim, leading him to become the "first novelist of Kashmiri literature".
-The recipient of cultural and literary awards and accordion, including Sahitya Akademi Award, he is also credited for translating constitution of India into Kashmiri language.
+The recipient of cultural and literary awards and accordion, including Sahitya Akademi Award, he is also credited for translating the constitution of India into Kashmiri language.

 He also conducted extensively research on various subjects such as history of Kashmir and Sufi saints.
 He is also credited for deciphering the poetry (called Shruks) of Nund Rishi.
 He also documented Bijbehara Massacre and Charari Sharief operation in his two historical books titled The Central Stage of Kashmir Politics and Military operation in Kashmir: insurgency at Charar-e-Sharief.